bmc/grizzled-scala/index.md

 ## Introduction

 The Grizzled Scala Library is a general-purpose [Scala][] library with a variety of different modules and packages.
-It's similar to the clapper.org [Grizzled Python][] Library, only for Scala.
-(Duh.)
 It's roughly organized into subpackages that group different kinds of utility functions and classes.
 Currently, the library is broken into the following modules: